jamesloper/blog/_posts/2019-10-07-complete-users-setup-guide-meteor-mongodb.md

 <!--more-->

 We need to create at two users.
 A "Meteor User" who has read/write abilities & an "Oplog User" for oplog tailing.
-This guide assumes the database is named `app`, [SSL is enabled, and the replicaSet is named rs0](/mongodb-cluster-setup-with-ssl).
+This guide assumes the database is named `app`, [SSL is enabled](/mongodb-cluster-setup-with-ssl).

 ### Create the Meteor User
 Outside of meteor, this is called an "application user".
 This user will be used for the `MONGO_URL`.
 Note the user name doesn't have to match the database name, but I think it helps keep things simple.